wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazons3/working-with-bucket-service/README.md

 support of connectors.
 In this guide, we are mainly focusing on connecting to the Amazon Simple Storage Service API to create, store, download, and use data with other services.

 The `wso2/amazons3` module allows you to perform the following operations.

 * Create Bucket
 * List Buckets
+* Delete Bucket
 * Create Object
 * List Objects
 * Get Object
 * Delete Object
-* Delete Bucket

-This example explains how to use the S3 client to connect with the Amazon S3 instance and to create an Amazon S3 bucket.
+This example explains how to use the S3 client to connect with the Amazon S3 instance and to create an Amazon S3 bucket, list buckets and delete buckets.

 You can find other integrations modules from [wso2-ballerina](https://github.com/wso2-ballerina) GitHub organization.